My interests (research, scholarship, teaching and consultancy) fall into three main areas:

 I was programme director for the CoLIS 7 conference held in London in 2010, and am a member of the international advisory board for the CoLIS conferences, the next of which, CoLIS 10, will be held in Ljubljana in 2019.
 I believe that this series of conference encapsulates the best of academic research in the information sciences.

-In the 2014 UK Research Excellence Framework, I was a member of the panel which considered Library and Information Management research.
+In the 2021 UK Research Excellence Framework, I am a member of the panel for UoA34, which covers LIS research, as I was for UoA36 in REF2014.
 I am a member of the peer review colleges for the UK Arts and Humanities Research Council and for the UK Economic and Social Research Council, and a project evaluator for the Leverhulme Trust, and for several national research agencies.
 I have been an Aslib Council member, and a member of the UNESCO information literacy expert panel.

 I have acted as a consultant for a number of UK and international organisations, including Pfizer, GlaxoSmithKline, Ciba-Geigy, Forensic Science Service, Health Development Agency, National Institute for Health and Clinical Excellence, Taylor and Francis, Clifford Chance, Oxford University Press, the London Fire Brigade, the BBC and News International.
 I have been a consultant /evaluator for the Open Society Institute’s Library Program and Information Program.
 This as led to a number of continuing collaborations with international information organisations, and with and academic LIS departments, particularly in Central Europe.

 I have carried out professional development training for a number of organisations, including the British Library, Aslib and CILIP.